Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/README.md

 ### Instructions:

+**Important:** To run this program, the following python libraries need to be installed: wave, librosa, matplotlib.pyplot, sys, and numpy.

 The user will be able to either encode a message into an audio file or decode an audio file containing a hidden message using makefile targets.

 #### **ENCODE INSTRUCTIONS**: make encode ARGS=[INSERT AUDIO FILE NAME] [INSERT MODIFIED AUDIO FILE NAME] [THE MESSAGE] [(optional) MODE]